dyammons/equine_synovialFluid_scRNA/scripts/README.md

 ### To complete a reproducible run from raw data:
 Retrieve the fastq files from SRA and then align to the equine genome (EquCab3.0; Ensembl) using Cell Ranger (version 6.1.2) with default settings.
 Instructions to download the fastq files can be found in [:file\_folder: input](/input).
-The alignment code is currently not provided, but can be shared if desired.
-If you want it, you can request through GitHub.

 ### To complete a reproducible run from cellranger output count matricies:
 Download the supplementary zip folder on the NCBI GEO project page as decribed in [:file\_folder: input](/input) directory.
-In addition to the count matrices you will also need the .csv files located in the [:file\_folder: sheets](/input/sheets) directory.
 Once all files are in place, you can use the provided scripts (generally split by major analysis step) and the source file [customFunctions.R](/analysis/customFunctions.R) to explore the analysis approach.

 NOTE: the file paths in the indivdual scripts will may need to be modified when reading/writing data to run on your system.